Annual Technical Report 2012 on Patent Information Activities submitted by Russian Federation (CWS/ATR/PI/2012/RU)

 Changes experienced in terms of application filings and grants with respect to the previous year

-The main trends in the development of activities in the field of patent information are defined by the Comprehensive Plan for Development of the Rospatent System up to 2015, the Rospatent Computerization Plan for 2011, and the Plan of Measures by the Federal Institute of Industrial Property (FIPS) for the enhancement and development of its activities for 2011.
+The main trends in the development of activities in the field of patent information are defined by the Comprehensive Plan for Development of the Rospatent System up to 2015, the Rospatent Computerization Plan for 2012, and the Plan of Measures by Federal State Institution the Federal Institute of Industrial Property (FGU FIPS) for the enhancement and development of its activities for 2012.

 Depending on the type of measure, the anticipated deadlines for implementation are planned between 2011 and 2015.

-In 2011 Rospatent continued to use the Information-Search System (ISS), PatSearch, for industrial purposes at all examiners’ workstations.
-The PatSearch system is a professional search system for patent office examiners that is used when examining inventions and utility models.
-A wide range of functions and services have been introduced into the system.
+In 2012 Rospatent used the Information-Search System (ISS), PatSearch, for invention and utility model examinations at all examiners’ workstations.
+The PatSearch system is a professional search system for patent office examiners to perform searches when examining inventions and utility models.
+A wide range of functions and services has been introduced into the system.

-In 2011, the subsystem for filing and receiving electronic invention applications was brought into use as part of the automated system for the paperless prosecution of invention examinations.
-The subsystem can be accessed through the Electronic Services for Applicants section of the official FIPS website:
+In 2012, operation continued of the system for filing and receiving electronic invention applications: the automated system for paperless prosecution of invention examinations (AS BDEI).
+The system can be accessed through the Electronic Services for Applicants section of the official FIPS website:

 Trends or areas experiencing rapid changes with respect to the previous year

-The patents for inventions granted in 2011 were distributed according to the Sections of the International Patent Classification (IPC) as follows: see Table 2.
+The patents for inventions granted in 2012 were distributed according to the Sections of the International Patent Classification (IPC) as follows:

-In 2011, the trends in distribution by IPC Section changed slightly compared to 2010.
-The largest number of patents for inventions granted to Russian applicants in 2011, as in previous years, was for Section A of IPC – Human Necessities.
-The largest number of patents granted to foreign applicants in 2010 was, however, for Section B – Performing Operations and Transporting – whereas in 2011 it was for Section C – Chemistry and Metallurgy.
+In 2012, the trends in distribution by IPC Section did not change compared to 2011.
+The largest number of patents for inventions granted in 2012 was, as in previous years, to Russian applicants for Section A of IPC - Human Necessities.
+The largest number of patents granted to foreign applicants in 2012 was for Section C - Chemistry and Metallurgy.

-Data on the distribution of patents for utility models by IPC Section are shown in Table 4.
+Data on the distribution of patents for utility models by IPC Section are shown below.